-If you missed the traditional multiple document interface (MDI) user interface in WPF, the MDI support in our document container Framework comes to the rescue.
-You can also use the tabbed document interface (TDI) Framework to build the latest VS 2010-style tabbed document interfaces.
+If you miss the traditional multiple document interface (MDI) user interface in WPF, the MDI support in our document container framework comes to the rescue.
+You can also use the tabbed document interface (TDI) framework to build the latest VS 2010-style tabbed document interfaces.

-The document container control comes with support for VS.NET-style tabbed document interface (TDI) and traditional multiple document interface (MDI) modes.
+The document container control comes with support for VS.NET-style tabbed document interface (TDI) and traditional multiple document (MDI) interface modes.
 In TDI mode, tab groups can even be created in code.
 The state of child windows can be persisted for use across application sessions.
-The containers also come with several built-in, common themes.
+The containers also feature several built-in, common themes.

 The document container control comes with different modes of window switching for intuitive navigation.
 The functionality of the window switchers is illustrated in the following images.

 Greatness—it’s one thing to say you have it, but it means more when others recognize it.
 Syncfusion is proud to hold the following industry awards.